Codes of Conduct and Rules of Conduct

 On 27 June 2019, the Local Government Legislation Amendment Act 2019 was passed in Parliament.
 The Act includes a requirement for the introduction of a mandatory code of conduct for council members, committee members and candidates.

-The recently gazetted Local Government (Model Code of Conduct) Regulations 2021, effective 3 February 2021, introduce a mandatory code of conduct for council members, committee members and candidates.
+The gazetted Local Government (Model Code of Conduct) Regulations 2021, effective 3 February 2021, introduce a mandatory code of conduct for council members, committee members and candidates.

 The Model Code Regulations provide for: